AlexanderLutsenko/nobuco/README.md

 Again, the graph obtained with `onnx_tf` is much slower on x86 CPU.
 Worse yet, on mobile processor, optimized TFLite delegates for both GPU and CPU failed.
 No transpose ops were added this time, so who's to blame?
-It suffices to see what `torch.trace` gives us:
+It suffices to see what `torch.onnx.export` gives us:

 <table>
 <tr>